 Scombroid fish poisoning rapidly resolves.
 Patients can eat the same species of fish again, as long as it has been stored in cold conditions to prevent bacterial decomposition.

 Patients with V. vulnificus infection may become very unwell and require hospitalisation.
+It is often fatal, especially if treatment is delayed beyond 2 or 3 days.

 The bacteria can be isolated from blood, stool, and/or wound cultures using a special medium.